ritsu/mindustry-notifier/README.md

 ```
 python notifier.py
 ```
-Close the notifier through the system tray icon menu or by simply closing the command line window.
+Close the notifier through the system tray icon menu.
+You can also close it by simply killing the command line window, but that might cause the system tray icon to linger until you hover over it.

 ## Options